CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 SquidAnalyzer is a log analyzer for Squid proxy server.
 SquidAnalyzer generates and provides analytical reports via a web-based interface.
 SquidAnalyzer is free and open source.
 SquidAnalyzer is distributed under GNU GPL license.

-We have installed Squid proxy server on CentOS 7 in our previous article.
+We install Squid proxy server on CentOS 7 in our previous article.
 Now, we are installing SquidAnalyzer for Squid log analysis on the same CentOS 7 server to have a analytical view of Squid logs.

 Environment Specification: